d3atiq/oracle-java8/README.md

 Role Name
 =========

-An Ansible role to install and maintain the Oracle JDK 8 on Ubuntu.
+An Ansible role to install and maintain the Oracle Java 8 on Ubuntu.

 Requirements
 ------------